mikeric/rivets/_harp/sections/formatters/one-way.md

-This is by far the most common and practical way to use formatters — simple read-only mutations to a value.
+This is by far the most common and practical way to use formatters &mdash; simple read-only mutations to a value.
 Taking the dates example from above, we can define a `date` formatter that returns a human-friendly version of a date value.

 ```javascript
 rivets.formatters.date = function(value){